SerhiiYahdzhyiev/thesis/README.md

 - `code` - subdirectory holding source codes for tools and programs used to complete this thesis

-- `scripts` - subdirectory holding some supporting helper scripts used to gather data for this research and collect dumps
+- `scripts` - subdirectory holding some bsupporting helper scripts used to gather data for this research and collect dumps

 ## Dependencies/Requirements